1. Parenting

 5. Limiting screen time

 This is a valuable habit for your child to learn early on.
-With the present generation of children growing up on gadgets, it is very difficult to wean them away from technology once they get hooked on it.
+With the present generation of children growing up on gadgets, it is very difficult to wean them away from technology once they get hooked.
 Therefore, regulate the time your child spends on screens.
 Set an example by regulating your screen time.

 6. Being organized

 Let your children learn to put back toys and books in their respective places once they are through with them.
 Show them how to keep things in an orderly manner.
-Most of our time gets lost in searching for something or the other.
-Being organized will ensure your child does not have time.
+Most of our time gets lost in searching for things.
+Being organized makes your child responsible.

 7. Adhering to a routine